Hyperlipidemia

 What is Hyperlipidemia?

 Hyperlipidemia is the medical term for high cholesterol and according to the CDC, 38% of Americans have cholesterol that is too high.
 Having high cholesterol means that plaque builds up in your arteries making them narrow.
-When your arteries begin to narrow it makes it more difficult for blood to flow and can even block the blood from flowing through your arteries, altogether.
+When your arteries begin to narrow, it makes it more difficult for blood to flow and can even block the blood from flowing through your arteries altogether.
 When the build-up in your arteries breaks off, it can cause stroke or heart attack.
 Many people may not know that cholesterol is actually a normal part of blood health.
 Our bodies make all the cholesterol we need for digestion and hormone production but it’s when we add too much additional cholesterol from the foods we eat, that we get into trouble.
 Cholesterol is found in meat, seafood, poultry, eggs, and dairy products, so it is important to try to consume as little additional dietary cholesterol as possible.

 Most people have heard about the good and bad types of cholesterol.
 LDL, HDL and Triglycerides.
 LDL is considered the “bad” cholesterol and is what builds up and blocks arteries, HDL is considered the “good” cholesterol and carries LDL cholesterol away from the arteries and back to the liver, where the LDL is broken down and passed from the body.
 Triglycerides are the most common type of fat in the body and in combination with high LDL or low HDL, is a harmful combination.